80th Annual Meeting in Williamsburg, Virginia (2024)

 Location TBD.

-Thursday Museum Reception
+Thursday Museum Reception: Details TBD

-Public Day
+Public Day (Saturday 10am to 3pm)

 The Council of Virginia Archaeologists (COVA) welcomes visitors to celebrate archaeology throughout the Commonwealth for a day-long, family-friendly, special event at Colonial Williamsburg.
 This event offers the opportunity to showcase the depth and breadth of Virginia archaeology on the eve of COVA’s 50th anniversary to the public and our SEAC colleagues attending the annual conference in Williamsburg at the same time.
 Visitors can interact with COVA archaeologists at stations representing various themes in Virginia archaeology including public education and outreach, current tools and techniques for archaeological survey and excavation, material culture and artifact curation, and community history and collaboration.
 Visitors will also be able to view active archaeological excavations at the nearby Custis Square site.
 Additional program elements may include welcome remarks and a public program about archaeology with a Colonial Williamsburg interpreter.
 The goal of the event is to foster public awareness and support for the preservation of Virginia’s archaeological resources and highlight 50 years of Virginia archaeology in one place.